alexisvdb/rnaseq_coexpression/README.md

 ---
-title: Evaluation of critical data processing steps for reliable prediction of gene co-expression from large collections of RNA-seq data
+title: "Evaluation of critical data processing steps for reliable prediction of gene co-expression from large collections of RNA-seq data"
 ---

 # Citation